kendru/learn-cljs/content/section-4/lesson-24-handling-exceptions-and-errors.md

 ### Conveying Information

 Sometimes it is desirable to convey extra information when we throw an error.
 For instance, if we are loading a string from `localStorage`, parsing it, then using it to construct a domain object, there are at 3 steps that can fail, and we probably want to handle these failures differently - perhaps to determine what type of message to display to the user or whether to log the error to a service for later inspection.
-In this case, we can use `ex-info` to create a `ExceptionInfo` object, which is a subclass of the JavaScript `Error` type that ClojureScript defines.
+In this case, we can use `ex-info` to create an `ExceptionInfo` object, which is a subclass of the JavaScript `Error` type that ClojureScript defines.
 This function allows us to attach a message, a map of arbitrary metadata, and an optional field describing the cause of the exception.
 For example:

 ```clojure
 (ex-info "A parse error occurred"                          ;; <1>